AlessiaRonchetti/Rental-Stress-Observatory/README.md

 **Census API key not passed** — The key was defined in `config.py` but not added to the request params, so the API returned HTML instead of JSON.
 Fix: add `"key": CENSUS_API_KEY` to the params; the key is supplied via `.env → Docker → os.getenv`.

+**MinIO Storage Full (HTTP 507)** — The pipeline failed with `XMinioStorageFull: Storage backend has reached its minimum free disk threshold` because MinIO uses the host machine's disk space.
+Fix: free disk space before restarting.
+Prevention: after Silver is written, Bronze can be safely removed since Silver is 5–10× smaller in Parquet format.
+All three layers are kept in this project for full data lineage.

 **`PYSPARK_SUBMIT_ARGS` before SparkSession** — JARs added with `.config("spark.jars", ...)` are ignored because the JVM classpath is fixed at `getOrCreate()`.
 Set `os.environ["PYSPARK_SUBMIT_ARGS"]` before importing SparkSession.

 **Sedona import after SparkSession** — Importing Sedona at the top of the file fails (it looks for an active Spark context).
 Move the import inside the function, after the session is built.